 - Use estimates of how much particulate a purifier would face in average conditions in China and use that to estimate the lifespan.

 Once we know how much particulate the HEPA can hold, there’s a formula to convert that into hours of use.
 Of course, there are a LOT of assumptions that go into that—how leaky homes are, how bad outdoor pollution is, and what an acceptable level of indoor pollution is.
-I think the most honest thing to do is to put the calculator online and let users put in their own numbers, which Smart Air will do soon.
+I think the most honest thing to do is to put the calculator online and let users put in their own numbers.
+Smart Airhas done this with the HEPA Filter lifespan calculator here.

 But using the lab data and the national standards to fill in the calculations produces a lifespan number for the Sqair HEPA: 1,531 hours.
 That’s a little over 6 months if used 8 hours a day.